 Ashington enjoys convenient transport links, with easy access to the A1, A189 and A197 for travelling across the region.
-The A1, around 7 miles away, stretches from Edinburgh down to London and passes northern centres of industry Newcastle, Durham and Leeds.
+The A1, around 7 miles away, stretches from Edinburgh down to London and passes the northern centres of industry: Newcastle, Durham and Leeds.

-For rail travel you can head to either Pegswood or Morpeth train stations, which both have regular services to Newcastle.
-There’s also a frequent bus service from Ashington to Blyth, Morpeth and Newcastle, and for travel further afield, Newcastle International Airport is 20 miles away.
+For rail travel, you can head to either Pegswood or Morpeth train stations, which both have regular services to Newcastle.
+There’s also a frequent bus service from Ashington to Blyth, Morpeth and Newcastle.
+For travel further afield, Newcastle International Airport is 20 miles away.

 Enjoy the great outdoors

 Living in Ashington you’ll be close to beautiful countryside and leisure spots for the whole family to enjoy.
-A couple of minutes north of the town is Ashington Community Woodland, a lovely place to go for a stroll, while next to that you’ll find the QE2 country park and its lake and mini trainline.
-The park and lake are next to the Woodhorn Museum; a former 19th-century coal mine, now a museum and heritage centre for art and local history as well as offering an ever-changing contemporary arts and event programme – making it a fun and cultural day out.
+A couple of minutes north of the town is Ashington Community Woodland, a lovely place to go for a stroll, while next to that you’ll find the QE2 country park and its lake and mini train line.
+The park and lake are next to the Woodhorn Museum; a former 19th-century coal mine, now a museum and heritage centre for art and local history as well as offering ever-changing contemporary art and events programme – making it a fun and cultural day out.